y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 27, 2022</time> Got started with a triangle for the hero section (it's a lot trickier than it sounds!)

 - <time>Aug 26, 2022</time> Got started with the navigation bar.

 - <time>Aug 23, 2022</time> "Got started" with programming.